farwaabatool/Farwa_Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/88632911/177293466-9370a211-0c10-4843-a302-74ce5c66ab88.png)

-Linear Regression was run on the dataset of marekting department for a cosmetic company, to determine which marketing platform is significant for spreading their messgae and what platfrom to remove to reduce cost.
+Linear Regression was run on the dataset of marketing department for a cosmetic company, to determine which marketing platform is significant for spreading their message and what platform to remove to reduce cost.

 View the project at [Linear Regression Analysis](https://github.com/farwaabatool/Farwa_Portfolio/blob/main/Linear%20regression%20using%20R.R)